 Joyce Glasser reviews Heat and Dust (March 8, 2019), Cert.
 12A, 129 min. (extended run at the BFI Southbank and selected art house cinemas across the UK)

-The film caught the zeitgeist of early 1980s Britain, sandwiched between Gandhi of 1982 and the miniseries The Jewel in the Crown and The Far Pavilions and David Lean’s feature film, A Passage to India from 1984.
+The film caught the zeitgeist of early 1980s Britain, sandwiched between Gandhi of 1982 and the miniseries The Jewel in the Crown, The Far Pavilions and David Lean’s feature film, A Passage to India all released in 1984.

 While Julie Christie’s name is top of the marquee, Heat and Dust was the breakthrough film and first major role for Greta Scacchi (The Player, White Mischief).
 She not only looks great in Barbara Lane’s 1920s modified flapper costumes but is persuasive in the role of Olivia, the naïve, but open-minded, energetic and curious young wife of British colonial official, Douglas Rivers (Christopher Cazenove).

 Olivia is reluctant to join the British memsahibs – who bore her to tears – in their exodus to Simla over the blistering hot summer.
-Olivia is happy to face the inhospitable climate of Satipur, in central India: it is Douglas’ frequent absences, and the stuffy, narrow-minded colonials – epitomised by the racist Doctor (Patrick Godfrey) and Mrs (Jennifer Kendal) Saunders– that she cannot stand.
-(Of interest, perhaps, in real life Kapoor was married to Jennifer Kendal (Felicity’s sister) who was to dies of cancer within two years of the release of Heat and Dust and he never recovered from her untimely death).
+Olivia is happy to face the inhospitable climate of Satipur, in central India: it is her husband Douglas’ frequent absences, and the stuffy, narrow-minded colonials – epitomised by the racist Doctor (Patrick Godfrey) and Mrs (Jennifer Kendal) Saunders– that she cannot stand.

 Anne (Christie), a BBC researcher whose great-aunt is Olivia Rivers, tells this story (in flashback) with the help of an elderly Hamilton-Paul whom she is interviewing in her English garden in 1982.
 Anne inherited Olivia’s letters and diary and, being a researcher, decides to travel to Satipur to find out what happened to her Great-Aunt, estranged from, and lost to, the family.

-If the 1982 strand were intended to show that a woman’s lot in India had not improved much in the 50 years between Olivia and Anne, or indeed, that progress has been made, it is not persuasive.
-Anne is a middle-class British woman who can always go home and we do not meet many other women from 1982.
-How I longed to return to 1923 to explore the fascinating issue of the Nawab’s suspected collaboration with the rebels.
-This could have been developed into a political mystery, making the affair more romantic and the Nawab more enigmatic.
-We are still over 20 years before Partition, but the natives are already restless and Olivia is caught between two worlds.
+If the 1982 strand starring Christie were intended to show that a woman’s lot in India had not improved much in the 50 years between Olivia and Anne, or indeed, that progress has been made, it is not persuasive.
+Anne is a middle-class British woman of means who can always go home, and we do not meet many other women from 1982.
+How I longed to return to the 1923 strand and explore the fascinating issue of the Nawab’s suspected collaboration with the rebels.
+This could have been developed into a political mystery, making the 1923 inter-racial affair more romantic and the Nawab more enigmatic.
+We are still over 20 years before Partition, but the natives are already restless, and Olivia is caught between two worlds.

 You can watch the film trailer here: